 (2) Allowing school personnel to attempt and implement new methods of responding to the simulated emergency based upon previously used unsuccessful methods of response.

-All instructors for the program shall be certified by the department of public safety's peace officers standards training commission.
+All instructors for the program shall be certified by the department of public safety's peace officers’ standards training commission.

 SECTION 3.
 The school shall foster an environment in which students feel comfortable sharing information they have regarding a potentially threatening or dangerous situation with a responsible adult.

-Age Criteria for Kindergarten Admission Model Policy [required]
+Age Criteria for Kindergarten Admission Policy

 SECTION 1.
 Kindergarten Eligibility Criteria